 Define the field names and units.

-In the Point Data window, select Space for the Delimiter.
+In the Point Data window, select Delimiter : Space

 Under Start line, click the down arrow once to skip over the header line.

-In the lower panel of the Point Data window, fill in the fields exactly as shown below.
+In the lower panel of the Point Data window, type the fields exactly as shown below.
 Note that the items in these fields are case-sensitive.
-Do not use the pull down menus, as the choices are very limited.
+The pull down menus, choices are limited and don’t contain an entry for many fields in this file.

 Select Preferences -> Save Current.
 Enter PWinds for the Name and click OK.